 If we had a minor gripe with ChaseData, it would be the lack of built-in integrations.
 Sure, the software integrates well with Salesforce, Zoho, and SugarCRM, but there’s no native Zoho or Hubspot connectivity.
 Many of these integrations are available by default with Five9.

 ChaseData’s key features:

 - An editable SOAP-based Salesforce API (for Enterprise Edition)

 - Video tutorials for new users

-8×8 appears is a top VoIP company competing with the top providers and RingCentral alternatives.
+8×8 is a top VoIP company competing with the top providers and RingCentral alternatives.
 8×8 delivers both a strong call center solution and provides versatile unified communications.
-Their predictive dialer stands out because it’s bundled in with plans that provide unlimited calling to more than 47 countries.
-This is a dialer that is ideal for contact centers with an international clientele.
+Their Virtual Contact Center solution stands out because it’s bundled in with plans that provide unlimited calling to more than 47 countries.
+Their auto dialer is ideal for contact centers with an international clientele.

 We like their co-browse feature.
 This allows agents to see what the customer sees on their device.
 Having this function available to your agents helps deliver better, guided customer service experiences.

 - Several plan types for businesses looking to scale